luminolous/luminolous/README.md

 <!--
 -->
-I'm **Lumy**, an AI Research enthusiast, active in AI and Data Science project.
+AI Research enthusiast, active in AI and Data Science project.

 ---